sdleffler/luminance-rs/examples/README.md

 This directory holds several examples you can use to learn how to use luminance.
 They are sorted following a specific order that will help you learn from basics to more advanced features.

-Eache example comes in with a few explanations and how to use them at the top of the `main.rs` file.
+Each example comes in with a few explanations and how to use them at the top of the `main.rs` file.

 > Have fun!